Why Neuropathy Feels Worse at Night

 Others find that cooling their feet with a cold pack helps reduce inflammation.

-For deeper relief, at-home cold laser therapy can ease inflammation and promote nerve repair.
+For deeper relief, at-home red light therapy can ease inflammation and promote nerve repair.

 This safe, drug-free approach uses low-level light to stimulate nerve regeneration over time.

-If you want to know whether cold laser therapy is right for you, check out our dedicated blog on this innovative treatment.
+If you want to know whether red light therapy is right for you, read our dedicated blog on this innovative treatment

 3. Gentle Nerve Stimulation